stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-And the destructor of the instance is modified as follows:
+And the destructor of the instance is modified accordingly:

 ```java
 @Override